mayerrobert/jmurmel/README.md

 * `char-code, code-char, string=, string->list, list->string`

-* `gensym, macroexpand-1, trace, untrace`
+* `values, gensym, macroexpand-1, trace, untrace, random, make-random-state`

+* ...

-For more functions (including turtle graphics and functions to call Java) and more details on the language supported see [murmel-langref.md](murmel-langref.md).
+For more functions (including bitvectors, hashtables, turtle graphics and functions to call Java) and more details on the language supported see [murmel-langref.md](murmel-langref.md).

 Tail calls including tail recursive calls are optimized.